vropalcrown/soundsphere/README.md

-# AudioSplit
+# SyncSphere

-A web-based prototype of a PC app to route audio output simultaneously to multiple headphones and devices.
+A web-based prototype of a PC app to route audio output simultaneously to multiple headphones and devices, and share video content with others.
 This is a Next.js app bootstrapped with Firebase Studio.

 ## Cross-Platform Prototype